 VoIP

 Each of the Use Cases presented will have some similar and distinct issues.
-Therefore, various mechanisms may be applied in order to meet the objective of attaining the highest level of Attestation if dicated by Local Policy, e.g., by business agreement) to “A”.
+Therefore, various mechanisms may be applied in order to meet the objective of attaining the highest level of Attestation if dictated by Local Policy, e.g., by business agreement) to “A”.

 In this Section no solution mechanisms are proposed, the Use Cases are to highlight how these different mechanisms approach solving the added complexities.
 Annex A in this report provides various solution mechanisms and associated impacts with each Use Case.